Hyundai Motor recalls Santa Fe, Sonata on air bag issues

-(Reuters) - Hyundai Motor Co (005380.KS) is recalling some Santa Fe SUVs and Sonata sedans for separate air bag issues, U.S. safety regulators said.
+July 30 (Reuters) - Hyundai Motor Co is recalling some Santa Fe SUVs and Sonata sedans for separate air bag issues, U.S. safety regulators said.

 In the United States, Hyundai is recalling 199,118 Santa Fe SUVs from the model years 2007 to 2009 that were made from April 2006 through July 7, 2008 because the front passenger air bag may not deploy in a crash, the National Highway Traffic Safety Administration said in a filing.